John Ellerton

-The Rev. John Ellerton (16 December 1826 – 15 June 1893) was a hymnodist and hymnologist.
+John Ellerton (16 December 1826 – 15 June 1893) was a hymnodist and hymnologist.

 Life

 He was born in Clerkenwell, Middlesex, England, to George Ellerton, the head of an evangelical family.
-He was educated at King William's College on the Isle of Man, and Trinity College, Cambridge, (B.A.
+He was educated at King William's College on the Isle of Man, and Trinity College, Cambridge (B.A.
 1849; M.A.
-1854), where he came under the influence of Frederick D. Maurice.
+1854), where he came under the influence of F. D. Maurice.
 He died in Torquay, Devon, England, aged 66.

 Service

-Taking orders in 1850, he was Curate of Easebourne, Sussex.
-In 1852, he was in Brighton, and Lecturer of St. Peter's, Brighton.
+Taking orders in 1850, he was curate of Easebourne, Sussex.
+In 1852, he was in Brighton and lecturer of St. Peter's, Brighton.

 In 1860, he became chaplain for Lord Crewe and vicar of Crewe Green in Cheshire, about thirty miles southeast of Liverpool.
 He became chairman of the education committee at the Mechanics Institute for the local Railway Company.
 Reorganizing the institute, he made it one of the most successful in England.
-He taught classes in English and Bible History.
-He also organized one of the first Choral Associations of the Midlands.
+He taught classes in English and Bible history.
+He also organised one of the first choral associations of the Midlands.

-In 1872, he became Rector of Hinstock, Shropshire.
+In 1872, he became rector of Hinstock, Shropshire.
 In 1876, he was transferred to Barnes, (then in Surrey), a western suburb of London.
-The work among a large population broke him down and he had to go abroad for a year, serving as Chaplain at Pegli in Italy from 1884 to 1885.
+The work among a large population broke him down and he had to go abroad for a year, serving as chaplain at Pegli in Italy from 1884 to 1885.
 After returning, he took a smaller parish in White Roding in 1886, his last.
 During his final illness, he was given the honorary title of Canon of St. Albans Cathedral.